Qatar sovereign fund says focusing on warehouses, data centres - News Break

 He said most of QIA's investment pipeline will be dominated by deals in Asia and the United States.

-QIA, which owns stakes in Credit Suisse and Volkswagen AG, holds assets of over $300 billion.
+QIA, which owns stakes in Credit Suisse (CSGN.S) and Volkswagen AG (VOWG_p.DE), holds assets of over $300 billion.

 Mahmoud said technology is a big area of investment for the sovereign fund, citing online education, and added that in the last two years it has invested more in technology than ever before.